ansible/ansibullbot/README.md

                         Github password of triager --gh-token GH_TOKEN, -T GH_TOKEN
-                        Github token of triager --dryrun, -n          Do not apply any changes.
-  --only_prs            Triage pullrequests only --only_issues         Triage issues only
+                        Github token of triager --only_prs            Triage pullrequests only --only_issues         Triage issues only
   --only_open           Triage open issues|prs only
   --only_closed         Triage closed issues|prs only
   --verbose, -v         Verbose output
-  --dry-run             Ignore all actions
+  --dry-run, -n         Ignore all actions
   --force, -f           Do not ask questions --safe_force          Prompt only on specific actions --debug, -d           Debug output